ahmedshuhel/resume/resume.md

 - Developed a MVC framework for winforms with SPA like experience and used in the application.
 - Integrated with hardware like POS printer, Label Printer, Caller Id via direct interfacing COM, USB and serial ports interfacing as well as supporting **OPOS** standards via POS.NET.
 - Wrote RCW(Runtime Callable Wrapper) for third party COM based SDK and used in the application.
-- Wrote a string utility library for creating ***Text Based*** receipts.
+- Wrote a string utility library for creating "Text Based" receipts.
 - Created a windows installer for the application with WIX that also creates the backend database and let's user configure the system during installation.
 - Developed SPA application that talks to backend API using AngularJS and Angular Material.
-- Integrated with Payment Gateways - receiving payment response with web hooks using a custom secure protocol and fail tolerant way that confirms the successful order placement.
+- Integrated with Payment Gateways - receiving payment response with web hooks using a custom secure protocol in a fail tolerant way that confirms the successful order placement.
 - Wrote code that imports Post Code and Address data from Royal Mail and use that to integrate with Google maps.
 - Created windows service with TopShelf that acts as a web server and hosts the online ordering system.
 - Wrote in-process CQRS style backend using MediatR and delivered via Web API.